maxrogers78/MovieApp/README.md

 # MovieApp

-A movie application using React Native (Expo) and TheMovieDB API
+A movie application using React Native (Expo) with Typescript

 ## Techonologies used